tscmacdonald/bfg-fleetlists/_site/_units/despoiler.md

     id: prow-lance-30-4
 notes:
   |
-    May not Come To New Heading.
+    May not *Come To New Heading*.
 May replace prow lance battery with S8 torpedoes for +10 pts.
 ---